samhforbes/samhforbes.github.io/about/index.md

 * Language Learning
 * Perception

-I am a developmental psychologist who examines infant cognition using a variety of tools, including eye-tracking, neuroimaging (MRI and fNIRS), wearables and questionnaires.
+I am a developmental psychologist and Assistant Professor at Durham University who examines infant cognition using a variety of tools, including eye-tracking, neuroimaging (MRI and fNIRS), wearables and questionnaires.

 My previous postdoctoral project (with John Spencer) looks at the development of Visual Working Memory in infants - more details are available on the Developmental Dynamics lab web pages.